News & Events

 The Transportation Research Center will host a day-long symposium titled “Transportation Safety: From Research to Practice” on April 3, 2013, at the Rosen Plaza Hotel in Orlando, Fla.
 This event will feature presentations based on a variety of projects related to transportation safety undertaken by researchers affiliated with the University of Florida.
 The topics covered will include data, predictive methods, driving simulation, GIS-based analyses, older driver needs, safe routes to school, evacuation modeling, and outreach to small agencies.
 The presentations will be made by researchers with expertise in transportation engineering, urban and regional planning, GIS, and occupational therapy.
 This symposium follows in a series of annual conferences organized by the Transportation Research Center on various themes.
 The Safety Symposium will immediately precede the UTC regional conference (to be held on April 4 and 5).
-For more information, visit: /transportation-safety-symposium.
+For more information, visit: /transportation-safety-workshop

 REGISTER NOW!
 Regional Conference for University Transportation Centers (UTCs) in the Southeastern Region, April 4-5, 2013 at the Rosen Plaza Hotel in Orlando, Fla (9 PDHs).